Institutes & Centers

-The Center for Ethics in Journalism is connected to the Walter J. Lemke Department of Journalism within the J. William Fulbright College of Arts and Sciences at the University of Arkansas.
+The Center for Ethics in Journalism is connected to the School of Journalism and Strategic Media within the Fulbright College of Arts and Sciences at the University of Arkansas.
 The Center fosters the study and practice of the journalistic principles of accuracy, fairness, and service to the public in editorial/news; in broadcast, radio and television; and in advertising and public relations.

 Each fall semester, a Visiting Distinguished Professor (VDP) of Ethics in Journalism joins the staff to share both current and new ideas and practices.
 The VDP lectures in university classes and works directly with students and professionals during seminars and panels later in the semester.